traumverloren/haute-codeture/haute-codeture.md

 ^ I was excited by all these ideas

-^ and decided to tackle a hardware project for 1st time
+^ and wanted to use my skillset as a developer

-^ wanted to make something where a user anywhere in the world could create some kind of art in app
+^ to make something where a user anywhere in the world could create some kind of art in app

-^ and send it to me to enjoy for a small amount of time.
+^ and send it back to me as the artist to enjoy for a small amount of time.

 ---